 In March 2010, the Patient Protection and Affordable Care Act, as amended by the Health Care and Education Affordability Reconciliation Act (the "ACA"), was signed into law in the United States.
-This healthcare reform legislation and its applicable implementing regulations contain provisions that could materially impact our future healthcare costs, including the contributions we are required to make to our benefit plans.
+This healthcare reform legislation and its applicable implementing regulations contain provisions that could materially impact our healthcare costs, including the contributions we are required to make to our benefit plans.
 In particular, the requirement that we either offer our full-time employees healthcare coverage that satisfies the ACA's affordability and minimum value standards or potentially be subject to a penalty became effective in calendar year 2015.
 In addition, beginning in 2016, we had to file information returns with the IRS regarding the health insurance coverage offered to our full-time employees in the prior calendar year and furnish to employees a statement that includes the same information provided to the IRS.
 While we have timely filed such returns and provided our employees with the required statements to date, failure to do so in the future could expose us to reporting penalties under applicable sections of the Internal Revenue Code.
 These provisions could reduce our net income and adversely affect our cash flows.

-Several legislative changes to, or regulatory changes under, all or certain portions of the ACA were made under the Trump administration; it remains unclear whether the Biden administration will work to reverse the measures taken by the former administration.
-On December 20, 2019, former President Trump signed Public Law 116-94, a spending bill that included provisions repealing the so-called "Cadillac" tax on certain high-cost employer-sponsored insurance plans and the annual fee imposed on certain health insurance providers based on market share.
-Former President Trump also signed two executive orders and other directives designed to delay the implementation of certain provisions of the ACA or otherwise circumvent some of the requirements for health insurance mandated by ACA.
-While Congress has not passed comprehensive repeal legislation, in addition to Public Law 116-94, bills affecting the implementation of certain taxes under the ACA have been signed into law.
+Several legislative changes to, or regulatory changes under, all or certain portions of the ACA have been made.
+For example, on December 20, 2019, former President Trump signed Public Law 116-94, a spending bill that included provisions repealing the so-called "Cadillac" tax on certain high-cost employer-sponsored insurance plans and the annual fee imposed on certain health insurance providers based on market share.
+Former President Trump also signed two executive orders and other directives designed to delay the implementation of certain provisions of the ACA or otherwise circumvent some of the requirements for health insurance mandated by the ACA.
+While Congress has not passed comprehensive repeal legislation, bills affecting the implementation of the ACA have been signed into law.
 For example, the Tax Cuts and Jobs Act, passed in December 2017, includes a provision repealing, effective January 1, 2019, the tax-based shared responsibility payment imposed by the ACA on certain individuals who fail to maintain qualifying health coverage for all or part of a year that is commonly referred to as the "individual mandate" (although a few states have adopted individual mandate requirements that assess penalties against individuals based on their uninsured status).
 There have also been various judicial challenges to the ACA.
 For example, on June 17, 2021, the U.S. Supreme Court dismissed a judicial challenge to the ACA brought by several states without specifically ruling on the constitutionality of the ACA.
-There is uncertainty regarding any healthcare reform that the Biden administration and U.S. Congress may propose, if any, including whether additional legislative reform will be enacted and whether any proposals will encompass or potentially alter the full-time employee healthcare coverage requirements and reporting obligations imposed on large employers like us.
+There is uncertainty regarding any future healthcare reform that the administration or Congress may propose, if any, including whether any proposals will encompass or potentially alter the full-time employee healthcare coverage requirements and reporting obligations imposed on large employers like us.
 Any changes may likely take time to unfold, and we cannot predict the ultimate content, timing, or effect of any healthcare reform legislation or the impact of potential legislation or related proposals and policies on us.
-We cannot assure that the ACA, as currently enacted or as repealed or amended in the future, will not adversely affect our business and financial results and we cannot predict how future federal or state legislative or administrative changes relating to healthcare reform will affect our business.
+We cannot assure that healthcare coverage laws, as currently enacted or as repealed or amended in the future, will not adversely affect our business and financial results and we cannot predict how future federal or state legislative or administrative changes relating to healthcare reform will affect our business.

-We may incur significant charges in the event we close or divest all or part of a manufacturing plant or facility.
+We may incur significant charges and experience disruptions or losses of customer and/or supplier relationships in the event we close or divest all or part of a manufacturing plant or facility.